 My name’s Mike.
-I’m 26 years old and I’m a dividend growth investor!
+I’m 28 years old and I’m a dividend growth investor!
 I worked in health insurance for 4 years, earned by BA in 2013, and an MBA in 2015.
-Throughout the years I worked, saved, and invested while my peers accumulated massive amounts in debt.
+I currently work for a large industrial supplier in Northwest Indiana.
+Throughout the years I saved and invested while my peers accumulated massive amounts of debt.
 Today, I continue to build a lucrative stock portfolio which will one day yield financial independence.
 Regardless of one’s career, I believe anyone can find “success” if they are frugal and make wise investment decisions.

 There is a wide variety of investment strategies one can follow.
 This blog focuses on dividend growth investing.
-This strategy is pragmatic and long term.
+Such a strategy is pragmatic and long term.
 Dividend investors buy stable, mature companies.
 A dividend growth investor seeks to be a long term partner in the development of an organization.
-When a company pays out profits, in the form of a dividend, the investor typically rolls the income directly back into the stock.
+When a company pays out profits, in the form of a dividend, a savvy investor typically rolls the income directly back into the stock.
 Assuming the company continues to grow and pay out; the investor benefits greatly through the power of compound interest.